Approximating the Little Grothendieck Problem over the Orthogonal and Unitary Groups: Abstract

 We propose an approximation algorithm, which we refer to as \emph{Orthogonal-Cut}, to solve the little Grothendieck problem over the group of orthogonal matrices $\OOO_d$ and show a constant approximation ratio.
 Our method is based on semidefinite programming.
 For a given $d\geq 1$, we show a constant approximation ratio of $\alpha_{\RR}(d)^2$, where $\alpha_{\RR}(d)$ is the expected average singular value of a $d\times d$ matrix with random Gaussian $\NNN\left(0,\frac1d\right)$ i.i.d. entries.
 For $d=1$ we recover the known $\alpha_{\RR}(1)^2=2/\pi$ approximation guarantee for the classical little Grothendieck problem.
-Our algorithm and analysis naturally extends to the complex valued case also providing a constant approximation ratio for the analogous little Grothendieck Problem over the Unitary Group $\UUU_d$.
+Our algorithm and analysis naturally extends to the complex valued case also providing a constant approximation ratio for the analogous little Grothendieck problem over the Unitary Group $\UUU_d$.

 Orthogonal-Cut also serves as an approximation algorithm for several applications, including the Procrustes problem where it improves over the best previously known approximation ratio of~$\frac1{2\sqrt{2}}$.
 The little Grothendieck problem falls under the larger class of problems approximated by a recent algorithm proposed in the context of the non-commutative Grothendieck inequality.
-Nonetheless, our approach is simpler and it provides a more efficient algorithm with better approximation ratios and matching integrality gaps.
+Nonetheless, our approach is simpler and provides better approximation with matching integrality gaps.

 Finally, we also provide an improved approximation algorithm for the more general little Grothendieck problem over the orthogonal (or unitary) group with rank constraints, recovering, when $d=1$, the sharp, known ratios.